aws-ia/terraform-aws-eks-blueprints/patterns/vpc-lattice/cross-cluster-pod-communication/README.md

 - Then envoy sign the request with sigv4, and proxy it in https to the targeted service.

+You can find [here](https://github.com/aws-samples/amazon-eks-security-immersion-day/tree/mainline/docker/envoy) the Dockerfile to create the envoy proxy. and [here](https://github.com/aws-samples/amazon-eks-security-immersion-day/tree/mainline/docker/http-server) for the application.

 # Cleanup

 ## 1. We start by deleting the cluster2 terraform stack.